 How to Add Value to Your Wine

-One way to add more value to your wines is to serve them in quality glasses.
-Here are some of our suggested red wine glasses that won’t break your bank and your back since they are dishwasher-safe.
+One way to enhance your wine drinking experience is to serve them in quality glasses.
+Here are some of our recommended red wine glasses that won’t break your bank and your back since they are dishwasher-safe.

 Another way to increase the value of cheap wine is to decant or aerate it.
 Decanting helps wine unleash its ultimate flavors and aromas.
 If you don’t have the patience to decant, it would do well to use some of the best wine aerators on the market.

 So, what’s your favorite cheap red wine?
 Let us know in the comments.